24 months of cooperative work experience prepares students for the jobs involving advanced materials, fabrication, and nanobiosystems.

 The nano-instruments concentration addresses some of the most far-reaching yet practical applications of miniature instruments for measuring atoms or molecules in chemical, clinical, or biochemical analysis; biotechnology for agent detection; and environmental analysis.

 The Nanotechnology Engineering program prepares students to be technological innovators and the next generation of leaders in the new frontier of nanotechnology.
 Explore these pages to learn more about the program's people and curriculum.
-Also, visit the undergraduate admissions pages for interesting and useful information about the University of Waterloo.
+Also, visit the undergraduate programs pages for interesting and useful information about the University of Waterloo.